 International shipping is a bit more complicated than domestic shipping.
 When shipping internationally, you need to include landed cost.
 In addition to transportation costs, landed cost takes into account currency conversion, duties, and taxes.

 Generally, the further you ship a package, the more expensive it will be.
 U.S. shipping rates are based on shipping zones.
 These are used by companies such as DHL, UPS, USPS, and FedEx to calculate domestic shipping costs.

 Package Weight and Size

 The cost of shipping a package depends on its size and weight.
 Couriers have different ways of calculating shipping costs, and sometimes they give you a couple of options.
 The most basic method of calculating shipping costs is based on weight.
 Simply weigh the package and use a shipping calculator to get the price.
 Some couriers give you the option of calculating shipping costs based on volume.
-If you have a heavy but small package, this option is more affordable.
+This option is more affordable if you have a heavy but small package.

 Large carriers usually use the dimensional weight of a package.
 This is calculated by multiplying length x width x height, giving the package’s total cubic size.
 This number is then divided by a specific rate that depends on your negotiated status with the carrier.
 This method accounts for very light packages that occupy a lot of space in trucks and containers.

 Additional Factors That Can Influence Shipping Costs